Shattered Sea: Half a King

-The Shattered Sea is a loose confederacy of nations with the main ones being Gettland,Vansterland andThrovenland.Each country is ruled by a low king while the all kneel to the High King who rules from the island of Skekenhouse.The High King is very old and senile and the real power in the land is his minister Grandmother Wexen.The religion of the Shattered Sea speak of One God that was torn apart by the elves into many different deities.In the Empire of the South it is believed that the God was not destroyed and the High King has abandoned the many gods in order to worship the One.The Elves are set to have been destroyed in the process of breaking God, leaving behind highly advanced ruins.
+The Shattered Sea is a loose confederacy of nations, with the most prominent being Gettland, Vansterland and Throvenland.
+Each country is ruled by a Low King—but all kneel to the High King, who rules from the island of Skekenhouse.
+The current High King is old and senile, and the real power in the land is his minister, Grandmother Wexen.
+The religion of the Shattered Sea speaks of One God that was torn apart by the elves into many different deities.
+In the Empire of the South it is believed that the God was not destroyed.
+The High King has abandoned the many gods in order to worship the One.
+The Elves are said to have been destroyed in the process of breaking God, leaving behind highly-advanced ruins which cause deadly illness for all who enter.

-King Uthrik of Gettland and his eldest son are killed by soldiers from neighbouring Vansterland.
-His surviving son Prince Yarvi is reluctantly declared the new king, despite training to join the Ministry, under the tutelage of Mother Gundring who practically raised him.
-Yarvi was born with a malformed hand and is considered to be a weak ruler by many, even his father, while his mother Laithlin, or "The Golden Queen", is a brilliant economist; many believe that she would be the true power behind the throne.
-Yarvi is betrothed to Isriun, his cousin and the fiancée of his dead brother, to shore up his political station.Her father,Odem Yarvi's uncle and Uthrik's younger brother,is one of the few members of his family that has always liked Yarvi.
-Yarvi swears an oath to the gods to avenge his father and brother and kill their murderer, the king Grom-gil-Gorm of Vansterland.
+King Uthrik of Gettland and his eldest son are killed by soldiers from neighboring Vansterland.
+His surviving son, Prince Yarvi, is reluctantly declared the new king, despite having trained to join the Ministry under the tutelage of Mother Gundring, who practically raised him.
+Yarvi was born with a malformed hand, and is considered to be a weak ruler by many, even his father.
+His mother Laithlin, or "The Golden Queen," is a brilliant economist; many believe that she would be the true power behind the throne.
+Yarvi is betrothed to Isriun, his cousin and the fiancée of his dead brother, to shore up his political position.
+Her father, Odem—Yarvi's uncle and Uthrik's younger brother—is one of the few members of his family that has always liked Yarvi.
+Yarvi swears an oath to the Gods to avenge his father and brother and to kill their murderer, the king Grom-gil-Gorm of Vansterland.
 While on a raid at the Vansterland village of Amwend, Odem betrays Yarvi and frames his own murder, unwilling to have Gettland ruled by a cripple.
-He escapes assassination by Odem’s conspirators, but is captured by Vanstermen led by Gorm.After he gives a false identity he is taken as a slave to their capital city Vulsgard.
+Yarvi escapes assassination by Odem’s conspirators, but is captured by Vanstermen led by Gorm.
+After he gives a false identity, he is taken as a slave to their capital city Vulsgard.